-Authors should present an accurate account of the work performed as well as an objective discussion of its significance.
-Underlying data should be represented accurately in the article.
-An article should contain sufficient detail and references to permit others to replicate the work wherever possible.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+- Reporting Standars: Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
+Underlying data should be represented accurately in the paper.
+A paper should contain sufficient detail and references to permit others to replicate the work.
+Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 - Data Access and Retention: Authors are asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data (consistent with the ALPSP-STM Statement on Data and Databases), if practicable, and should in any event be prepared to retain such data for a reasonable time after publication.

 - Originality and Plagiaris: The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.

 - Multiple, Redundant or Concurrent Publication: An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.

 - Acknowledgement of Sources: Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.